View the JME/MTR subscription package, which includes the Journal of Management Education.

 In general, the author should not be the person who developed the resource under review nor should the author have a connection to the resource that could be construed as a conflict of interest.

-Generally, Resource Reviews do not include appendices, tables, or figures.
+Generally, Resource Reviews do not include appendices.

 Although the suggestions above are intended to provide a common format for Resource Reviews, there are other forms that a Resource Review might take.
 For example: